gongahkia/yuho/doc/future.md

     * make it easy to START writing a Yuho struct in a `.yh` file
     * check the validity of a Yuho file ending in the file extension `.yh`
     * transpile the `.yh` file to a `.mmd` file that provides either a Mindmap or Flowchart
+    * tool that affords dynamic generation of struct instances / tests as legible examples for lawyers to use based upon the *Illustrations* section of a given definition statute (again, see S415 on Cheating)
     * think of a funny name for the CLI tool like *junior_lawywer* *(in the spirit of Catala's `clerk`)*

 ### Later